benjisho/debian_generic_startup_script/README.md

 This is also a useful script that will install whatever u need on your `Debian` machine during the startup.
 I wrote 2 versions of it.
-- `vm_startup_script_no_version_check.sh` - just update the list of packages and it will install it if it wasan't already installed.
+- `startup.sh` - just update the list of packages and it will install it if it wasan't already installed.
-- `vm_startup_script_with_version_check.sh` - Better for a closed LAN environments, it is a bit of a smarter version that will also check if the **exact version** of the package you are trying to install already exists and if not it will install exactly it.
+- `startup_with_version_check.sh` - Better for a closed LAN environments, it is a bit of a smarter version that will also check if the **exact version** of the package you are trying to install already exists and if not it will install exactly it.

     > even if it means to downgrade a package you upgraded!
     > So if you choose the second script - keep an eye your versioning :)